dylancj9/imc-prosperity-4/README.md

 ## IMC Prosperity 4

-IMC Prosperity 4 (2026) was a global algorithmic trading competition consisting of multiple rounds across several weeks, with more than 22,000 teams participating worldwide.
+IMC Prosperity 4 (2026) was a global quantitative trading competition consisting of 5 rounds across 2 weeks, with more than 30,000 students participating worldwide across almost 19,000 teams.

 Participants developed trading algorithms to maximize profits against simulated markets populated by various bots and hidden behaviors.
 Over the course of the competition, new products and mechanics were gradually introduced, forcing teams to constantly adapt their strategies and research process.